 Exhibition

 One of the main outputs of the project is an exhibition on the history of refugees in Wales, which has been co-curated with modern-day refugees and volunteers.
-The exhibition is currently in Gallery 2 of the Aberystwyth Arts Centre, and will close on 29 January 2023.
-The exhibition will then move to the Senedd and Pierhead Galleries in Cardiff from 18 February 2023 until 18 April 2023.
+The exhibition premiered at the Aberystwyth Arts Centre between November 2022 and January 2023, before moving to the Senedd and Pierhead Galleries in Cardiff between February and April 2023.
+It was then shown in the Upper Waiting Hall at the Palace of Westminster in May 2023, and at the Pontio, Bangor in June 2023.

 The exhibition tells the stories of those who fled from National Socialism in Central Europe to find sanctuary, drawing parallels with modern-day refugees.
 It includes artworks, objects, photographs, and literature created by refugees and those working alongside them, plus an exhibition film created by filmmaker Amy Daniel that explores the lives of refugees past and present.